LeonarddeR/rdAccess/readme.md

 This client option is only available on installed copies of NVDA.
 When enabled, it ensures that the client portion of NVDA is loaded in your remote desktop client, even when NVDA is not running.

-To use the client portion of NVDA Remote Desktop, several changes have to be maede in the Windows Registry.
+To use the client portion of RDAccess, several changes have to be maede in the Windows Registry.
 The add-on ensures that these changes are made under the profile of the current user.
 These changes don't require administrative privileges.
 Therefore, NVDA can automatically apply the necessary changes when loaded, and undo these changes when exiting NVDA.